Vote by Mail

 Authorizing Someone Else to Return Your Ballot

-In California, voters may authorize anyone they choose to return their voted Vote by Mail ballot.
-This can be a great help to voters who can’t mail their ballot in time, or get to an Official Ballot Drop Box location, a Voter Service Center, a Polling Place location, or a Drive Up Ballot Drop Off location.
+In California, voters may authorize anyone they choose to return their voted Vote-by-Mail ballot.
+This can be a great help to voters who can’t mail their ballot in time, or get to an Official Ballot Drop Box location, a Polling Place location, or a Drive Up Ballot Drop Off location.
 If you authorize someone to return your ballot, please be sure that you give your ballot to someone you know and trust.
 The Registrar of Voters urges you to not entrust your ballot to a stranger.

 The person returning the ballot on the voter’s behalf, must sign complete and sign the appropriate sections on the back of the Vote by Mail return envelope.